NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_data.md

         avr_none(), #avr
         tg_none(), #tg
         pss_none(), #pss
     )
 end
 ```

-The last function receives a static generator, and creates a `PSY.DynamicGenerator` based on that specific static generator, with the specific components defined previously.
+The last function receives a static generator, and creates a `DynamicGenerator` based on that specific static generator, with the specific components defined previously.
 This is a classic machine model without AVR, Turbine Governor and PSS.

 Then we can simply create the dynamic generator as: